muratkeremozcan/cctdd/ch17-react-query/react-query.md

 <br />

-We wrote a e2e test to add a hero with the UI and check the redirect (Red 1).
+We wrote an e2e test to add a hero with the UI and check the redirect (Red 1).

 We wrote the `usePostHero` hook and used it in `HeroDetail` component (Green 1).

 <br />

-We enhanced the test to check the new hero is in the list (Red 2).
+We enhanced the test to check that the new hero is in the list (Red 2).

 We used `queryClient`'s `setQueryData` to update the cache in the `usePostHero` hook, so that the hero appears in the list upon adding it (Green 2).

-We refactored our some of our tests into ui-integration tests since they did not necessarily have to red backend data (Refactor 2).
+We refactored some of our tests into ui-integration tests since they did not necessarily have to read backend data (Refactor 2).

 We created commands to be able to use natural or stubbed data upon loading the baseUrl.
 We also ensured that the test are stateless; resetting the db before each test, and cleaning up after themselves using the api commands we created previously.